Aliucord/plugins/spec/modern/README.md

 - [`{plugin}/metadata.json`](metadata.md): A file containing build-specific update data, like hash and commit.
 - [`{plugin}/manifest.json`](manifest.md): The copied manifest output file from the built plugin.
 - `{plugin}/LICENSE`: The license file that the plugin is released under in its own repository
 - `{plugin}/repository`: A symlink to the repository that is copied into this repository.
+This also determines the owner of this plugin.
+Other repositories will not be able to deploy plugins with names that are owned by another repository.
 [More below](#copied-source-repositories)
 - `{plugin}/{plugin}.zip`: The built plugin that is downloaded on install or update.
-- `{plugin}/.owner`: A file of just the repository id as a string that currently owns this plugin.
-This is so that people cannot snipe ownership of plugins.
-If this is violated, the build will fail.
-To transfer ownership of a plugin, just change this file.

 For reviewers, you can read [reviewing.md](reviewing.md) to get a basic idea of what should be done before approving a PR.
 For plugin devs, you can read [contributing.md](contributing.md) to learn how to upload your plugins to this repo.